Why Iran for gastric sleeve surgery?

 While the quality and efficacy of gastric sleeve surgeries done in Iran as well as the patient satisfaction rate are very high, the cost of a gastric sleeve in Iran is among the lowest in the world.

 A quick Google search of ‘gastric sleeve cost in X’ (where X is the name of a country), will show you that by having a gastric sleeve surgery done in Iran, you can save up to 80% of your budget.
-The following chart is a comparison of gastric sleeve cost in Iran with some other countries.

 The average cost of a gastric sleeve surgery in Iran is currently around $3800.
 AriaMedTour offers gastric sleeve surgery with the best bariatric surgeons in Tehran, Mashhad, and Shiraz for $3780, including all costs (doctor’s and clinic’s fees, anesthesia cost, and pre-op tests and consultation) as well as, hotel, visa, transfer, airport pick-up, interpreter, and post-op support.